Exclusive - India likely to ease restrictions for foreign online retailers in July

 "The way the government is initiating discussion, it is very clear that they are extremely serious about it," said an executive with a global online retailer who was invited to a meeting two weeks ago between the government and foreign and domestic companies.

+U.S. President Barack Obama has set a goal of quintupling bilateral trade with India to $500 billion, highlighting sectors like retail, defence, drugs and energy as areas where the U.S. administration is seeking greater access.

+Two Indian newspapers reported on Thursday that Modi would meet Obama in Washington in September, where trade and investment are likely to be high on the agenda.

-While Modi's Bharatiya Janata Party (BJP) has been a vocal critic of the country's multi-brand retail policy, it has remained quiet on the proposal to open up the e-commerce sector.
+Modi's Bharatiya Janata Party (BJP) has been a vocal critic of the previous government's policy to allow foreign multi-brand retailers, but Modi has tried to reassure the politically influential small traders that stymied that decision about online retail.

-On the campaign trail, Modi had asked small traders not to feel intimated by big online retail chains.

 "We should not worry about these things.
 Our children have taken IT to the world.
-We'll have to embrace it," he told a gathering of small traders in February.
+We'll have to embrace it," he told a gathering of small traders in February while he was on the campaign trail.

-Modi will eventually decide investment guidelines as well as the foreign ownership cap, but the sources said the rules will be clearer and better than those for foreign investment in the supermarket sector.
+Modi will eventually decide investment guidelines and the limits of foreign ownership in online retail, but the sources said the rules will be clearer than those the previous government put in place for foreign investment in the supermarket sector.
+That regulatory uncertainty had discouraged global chains from entering India.

-For example, implementation of the policy will not be left at the discretion of individual states, they said.
-But local sourcing and investment in the supply chain will be required.
+For example, the policy will apply across the country, and will not be left at the discretion of individual states, they said.
+Companies, however, will be required to source products locally and invest in the supply chain.

-An Amazon spokesperson said the company did not comment on future events but believed opening up the sector would be good for consumers and Indian businesses and spur infrastructure development.
+An Amazon spokesperson in India said opening up the sector would be good for both consumers and Indian businesses, and spur infrastructure development.
+Peter Faricy, head of the company's global marketplaces, said India was a promising market.

-"It would allow us to partner with local manufacturers to source products not carried by other sellers on the marketplace, giving Indian consumers unique and wider choices at lower prices."
+"I can't speculate on what might happen going forward, but I can tell you that we're very pleased about the launch of the business so far out there," Faricy added.

-Deepa Thomas, spokeswoman for eBay (EBAY.O) in India, said it was excited about the opportunity and believed in the need for a carefully calibrated approach to opening up the sector.
+Deepa Thomas, spokeswoman for eBay EBAY.O in India, said the e-tailer was also excited about the opportunity.

 CONSUMPTION-LED GROWTH